decisionhub/documentation/docs/manage-organization.md

 ---

 # Manage your organization's programs
-{: .no_toc }

-A **program** is used to run a single decision process in Arbitrium.
+A **program** is used to run a single decision process in DecisionHub.
 It holds your application form, submissions, and reviews.

 An **organization** can contain multiple programs.
 Only **Organization Admins** can create and manage these programs.